LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

-In this guide I’ll be covering all of the general skills, their uses, and providing a general assessment of how each skill can play into a potential build for the newly risen Dr Reid.
+In this guide, I’ll be covering all of the general skills, their uses, and providing a general assessment of how each skill can play into a potential build for the newly risen Dr. Reid.
 Whilst I won’t be providing detailed builds in this article I will highlight which specific skills are suited to certain strategies to point players in the right direction.

 As always, if you think I’ve missed a particular strategy or overlooked something important, leave a message in the comments.

 Coagulation is a fantastic ability regardless of your approach to combat.
 For starters, it’s free!
 Bar the relatively short cooldown, Coagulation has no blood cost and will lock up an enemy for a period of time.
-It’s great for much needed crowd control and has practical use against a number of the game’s bosses who will frequently spawn a number of supporting enemies at certain points during a fight.
+It’s great for much-needed crowd control and has practical use against a number of the game’s bosses who will frequently spawn a number of supporting enemies at certain points during a fight.

 Both of the two available upgrade paths are viable for Coagulation.
-The top upgrade path simply makes the ability freeze an enemy for longer.
+The top upgrade path simply makes the ability to freeze an enemy for longer.
 This is the way to go if you’re unsure which path to take or if you’re lacking in other crowd control options.

 The bottom path, meanwhile, is excellent for a blood-based build that frequently wants additional resources for its skills.
 Not only can it take advantage of the temporary freezing of an enemy, but it can make good use of the blood you drain.